 If you’re in the end stages of kidney failure, you may need dialysis, which filters your blood the way a healthy kidney would.
-While dialysis is very effective, problems can crop up with your blood vessels that require expert intervention by vascular specialists like the team at University Vascular in Watkinsville and Gainesville, Georgia.
+While dialysis is very effective, problems can crop up with your blood vessels that require expert intervention by vascular specialists like the team at University Vascular in Watkinsville, Georgia.
 These highly-trained doctors work with you on your dialysis access care to ensure optimal blood vessel health during dialysis.
 To learn more, call your nearest office or use online booking to schedule an appointment.

 Your kidneys perform the crucial task of cleaning your blood, filtering through approximately 200 quarts each day.
 Out of these 200 quarts, they release about two quarts as waste and send the rest back into your system.

 With advanced kidney failure, your kidneys no longer do their job correctly, so you need to rely on outside intervention to filter your blood, which is called dialysis.